ammarkandel/club-members-rails/README.md

 ## About

 This project is to implement authentication systems so users can only access areas of a site they are authorized to.
+Also guests can see the users ideas without access or modify any idea or create new one.

 ## Usage